wwgc/ppbook-en/part2/ppcom/web-sdk.md

   window.ppSettings = {
     // required, it is your service team' uuid, can be found in PPKefu/Settings/Developer Keys
     app_uuid: "xxxxxx",

+    // required if a registered user
+    user_uuid: "1231",

+    // required if a registered user, timestamp (ms)
+    user_createtime: 1231321312,

-    // optional, it is the website visitor's email.
-If provided, PPMessage Server uses this email to target this visitor.
-Otherwise PPMessage Server treats this visitor as an anonymous user.
+    // optional, it is visitor's email.
 	user_email: "somebody.web@ppmessage.com",

+    // optional, it is visitor's mobile.
+	user_mobile: "+81xxxxxxxxxx",

     // optional, it is the website visitor's display name.
-    user_name: "张三",
+    user_name: "Alex Z",

     // optional, it is the website visitor's avatar
     user_icon: "http://xxxx.com/avatar.png",